Updated January 2024

 Burgers And More

-One of their delicious burgers features a hand-formed short rib, chuck, and brisket patty topped with sharp cheddar (my favorite), thousand island dressing, caramelized onions on the softer than soft brioche bun was perfect.
+One of their delicious burgers features a hand-formed short rib, chuck, and brisket patty topped with sharp cheddar (my favorite), Thousand Island dressing, and caramelized onions on the softer-than-soft brioche bun was perfect.

 The fried chicken salad with buttermilk fried chicken, baby lettuce, romaine, sorghum pecans, blue cheese, apples, and celery, and green goddess dressing was another delicious find.

 Another bright spot at Stillwaters, as a tea drinker, I adore iced tea.
 I especially love a spot that serves it with simple syrup or in this case two types of simple syrup.
 I’m in love!!

 Another great choice with tasty burgers just down the street from Stillwaters is the award-winning Park Shore Grill.
 One look at this juicy Mozzarella burger will have you drooling for a taste.
 It’s made with fresh burrata, arugula, sun-dried tomato (loved the little kick these gave the burger), and balsamic caramelized onions.
 The beef is Niman Ranch all-natural, hormone and antibiotic-free.
 Be sure to check out their Parkshore Picnic lunch special, including your choice of small Caesar or Parkshore salad, entree, and mini dessert for only $18.00.
 All this while overlooking the beautiful St. Pete waterfront.
 They’re open for lunch and dinner.